Naijahacks-Team-safehaven/citizen-safety/README.md

 # Proposed Solution

 There's a rapid increase in rape cases, crime and abuse of human rights in the country right now, with no quick way to contact the needed authorities to help in such cases.

-A platform-based application(USSD, web, and mobile) that enables citizens of the society to report crime, rapes or abuses to approved personnel and seek support as quick as possible.
+SafeHaven provides a platform-based application(USSD, web, and mobile) that enables citizens of the society to report crime, rapes or abuses to approved personnel and seek support as quick as possible.

 # Proposed Stack